Barnard, Vermont

-Barnard /ˈbɑrnərd/ is a town in Windsor County, Vermont.
+Barnard /ˈbɑrnərd/ is a town in Windsor County, Vermont, United States.
 The population was 992 at the 2020 census.

 The town has two unincorporated villages: Barnard and East Barnard, along with the hamlets of Newcombsville, Mountain Meadows, and Fort Defiance.

 History

-The town was chartered on July 17, 1761 by a New Hampshire Grant.
+The town was chartered on July 17, 1761, by a New Hampshire Grant.
 It was named "Bernard" after one of the five grantees of the town, Sir Francis Bernard, 1st Baronet, who was governor of the Province of Massachusetts Bay from 1760 to 1769.
 The town's name was changed to Barnard some time before 1810.

+Universalist minister Hosea Ballou was at the local church from 1801 to 1807.

 In 1928, Nobel Prize–winning novelist Sinclair Lewis bought Connett Place with a total 300 acre and adjacent Chase Farm.
 He named the property Twin Farms and used it as a vacation house during the 1930s and 1940s with his wife Dorothy Thompson.

 In 1941, German playwright Carl Zuckmayer, a refugee from Nazi Germany whom Dorothy Thompson had helped to get into the US, rented Backwoods Farm, with its farmhouse from 1783 nowadays owned by Hannah Kahn and a total 180 acre, from Joseph Ward (of Maynes & Ward hardware store on Main Street in Woodstock, Vermont) for 50 dollars a month.
 Zuckmayer worked this property as a farmer until 1946 and wrote the play Des Teufels General (The Devil's General) there.
 His autobiography A Part of Myself (1966) deals extensively with these years.
 Zuckmayer's wife Alice Herdan-Zuckmayer also wrote a memoir of their time in Barnard: The Farm in the Green Mountains (Die Farm in den grünen Bergen).